jakemanger/NEVE/README.md

 Pick a desired experiment to use.
 In this example, we will use an optomotor experiment.

 Make desired changes to the experiment's configuration file in the `NEVE_python/configs` directory.

-If you want all trials to have the same value just supply a single number (integer or float).
-If you want a number of trials to have a different parameters, supply an array the size of your number of trials (e.g. [400, 200]).

 *For an optomotor experiment, we could change the grating density in the `configs/optomotor.yaml` file to be 800 in the first trial and 50 in the second